whaagmans/CS-Minor-Portfolio/content/Cryptography.md

 The Advanced Encryption Standard (AES) is the most popular and commonly used symmetric encryption algorithm available today (AES).
 It is at least six times faster than triple DES in terms of discovery.

 Because the key size of DES was too small, a replacement was required.
 It was thought to be vulnerable to an exhaustive key search assault as processing power increased.
-Triple DES was created to address this flaw, however it was proven to be sluggish.
+Triple DES was created to address this flaw, however it was proven to be sluggish[[3][5][6]](#references).

 #### AES Operation